 The school district uses a number of assessments across grade levels.
 NWEA testing, a district assessment, will be taken by all students in grades 1-10 one time per year.
 Kindergarteners take it only at the end of their kindergarten year.
 This testing is done on the computer.
 All students also use Aimsweb, a research based tool that allows quick assessments in reading which are used to guide instruction.
 The OGAP (Ongoing Assessment Project) also is a research based tool, which will be used to assess mathematics progress.
 Reading Street and Eureka math include regular assessments as well.
 Kindergarten students have experienced the DIAL-R, a screening tool, last spring, or will complete it early this fall.
 Individual classroom teachers carry out other assessments.
-More information about our district wide assessments is available on the ConVal website, and parents will receive notifications throughout the year announcing testing schedules and distributing student results.
-DCS will also host a curriculum and assessment evening to further detail the tools used by the ConVal district and DCS.
-Parents will be notified by the principal about school-wide assessments and when they are occurring.
+More information about our district wide assessments is available on the ConVal website, and parents/guardians will receive notifications throughout the year announcing testing schedules and distributing student results.
+Parents/Guardians will be notified by the Principal about school-wide assessments and when they are occurring.